 Graduate Admission Application

-Applicants to graduate programs at the University of Oregon must submit their applications online and pay the $70 application fee with a credit card, though the Division of Graduate Studies also offers fee waivers to applicants who meet specific criteria.
+Applicants to graduate programs at the University of Oregon must submit their applications online and pay the application fee ($70 for domestic applicants; $90 for international applicants) with a credit card, though the Division of Graduate Studies also offers fee waivers to applicants who meet specific criteria.
 All the necessary forms are downloadable; the department does not send out graduate applications packets in hard copy.
 All of the information about the history graduate studies program, including information about financial aid and graduate employees, is available on the department’s website.

 If you are interested in applying for a position as a graduate employee (UO’s term for a teaching assistant), make sure that you fill out the appropriate section of the online application.